| |

 If you don’t have time to let the dough rise, try our Fast No Rise Dough recipe.
 However, if you can wait, you will be rewarded with an outstanding flavor and texture.

-Last fall, I took a class at a local bed and breakfast.
+Last fall, I took a class at a local bed and breakfast on how to make sourdough pizza.
 Their specialty when serving guests is sourdough pizza.
 So, they opened up a class for locals to try their hand at it.

 We even got to take home our own sourdough starter.
 I’ve been using it ever since.